schematics/schematics/README.rst

 Some common use cases:

-+ Design and document specific data structures for code
++ Design and document specific data structures
-+ Convert structures to and from different formats, like JSON or MsgPack
++ Convert structures to and from different formats such as JSON or MsgPack
 + Validate API inputs
 + Remove fields based on access rights of some data's recipient
 + Define message formats for communications protocols, like an RPC
-+ Custom persistence layers.
++ Custom persistence layers

 Examples